anovos/anovos-docs/docs/anovos-modules-overview/data-analyzer/index.md

 ## Module ANOVOS.stats_generator

 This module generates all the descriptive statistics related to the ingested data.
-Descriptive statistics are broken down into different metric types, and each function corresponds to one metric type.
+Descriptive statistics are split into different metric types, and each function corresponds to one metric type.
 - global_summary
 - measures_of_counts
 - measures_of_centralTendency